brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 ### Notes:

 * This data reflects only those cases where a sentence was ultimately imposed.
 Cases that resulted in diversion, an outright dismissal, or some other resolution, are not reflected here.
-* This data represents initial sentences only, sometimes a case may have a subsequent sentence in cases where there are grounds for a motion to reconsider.
-Those are not represented here.
+* This data represents initial sentences only, sometimes a case may have a subsequent sentence in cases because of a revocation of probation or due to a request to modify the sentence.
+Those subsequent sentences are not represented here.